SISSLE in consensus-based Ripple: Some Improvements in Speed, Security and Last Mile Connectivity: Conclusion

 \section{Conclusion}

 Our approaches and design are inherently generic and are applicable to other cryptocurrencies and systems.
-Aimed at systematising UNL overlap and generation and implementation of efficient message propagation and consensus, introducing dynamic maintenance for UNLs, and further improving the RPCA, and introducing consensus thresholds as a function of information propagation and percentage of non-byzantine nodes in the UNL, our paper explores and opens these concepts with protection against attacks and vulnerabilities.
-It thus has potential to bring about the benefits such as reduced thresholds, increased speed, improved and systematized security, last mile connectivity, resilience to byzantine, sybil and eclipse attacks, load balancing, increased ease of use and assured 2 degrees of separation.
-These improvements to consensus ensure that a more energy efficient and sybil resilient approach as compared to Proof of Work is promoted.
-Applicable to other systems, their implementers can additionally choose to incorporate features to perform network diagnostics such as connection detection, network state and latency analysis.
-One must note that these additional implementations can reduce secrecy and can open the system to attack vectors.
-The decision is thus left to the implementers of these systems.
+Our paper explores and opens concepts associated with systematising the UNL and its overlap, implementation of efficient message propagation and consensus.
+It further improves the RPCA, and introduces consensus thresholds as a function of information propagation and percentage of non-byzantine nodes in the UNL.
+It brings in protection against attacks and vulnerabilities.
+It thus has potential to bring about benefits such as reduced consensus thresholds, increased speed, improved and systematized security, resilience to Double Spend Attacks, Censorship and other byzantine attacks, last mile connectivity.
+It assures 2 degrees of separation (3 hops).
+These improvements ensure promotion of a more energy efficient consensus over Proof of Work.